enarjord/passivbot/docs/configuration.md

 - `base_dir`: Location to save backtest results.
 - `compress_cache`: set to true to save disk space.
 Set to false to load faster.
 - `end_date`: End date of backtest, e.g., 2024-06-23.
 Set to 'now' to use today's date as end date.
-- `exchange`: Exchange from which to fetch 1m OHLCV data.
-Default is Binance.
+- `exchanges`: Exchanges from which to fetch 1m OHLCV data for backtesting and optimizing.
 - `start_date`: Start date of backtest.
 - `starting_balance`: Starting balance in USD at the beginning of backtest.
-- `symbols`: Coins which were backtested.
+- `symbols`: Coins which were backtested for each exchange.
 Note: coins for backtesting are live.approved_coins minus live.ignored_coins.

 ## Bot Settings